Brampton City Hall: History

-The six-storey building was designed by Robert J. Posliff Architect Inc. and Inzola Construction completed the project in 1991.
+The six-storey building was designed by Robert J. Posliff Architect Inc. The project was completed in December 1990, with move-in occurring in June 1991.
 The building features a bell tower and a curved entrance with columns.
 A two-storey addition was also added.

 A nine-storey tower opened in 2014 at 41 George Street as part of the Southwest Quadrant Renewal Plan and is connected to City Hall by a glass walkway called Heritage Way.
 It will house city staff, community rooms and retail space.
 The site required the demolition of a 4-storey commercial building and a parking lot.
 It is also a functioning clock tower.